 cancer (all types), broad-spectrum internal and external antimicrobial to treat bacterial and fungal infections, internal parasites and worms, high blood pressure, depression, stress, and nervous disorders

-In a 1976 plant screening program by the National Cancer Institute, graviola leaves and stem showed active toxicity against cancer cells.
-Thus far, specific acetogenins in graviola and/or extracts of graviola have been reported to be selectively toxic in vitro to these types of tumor cells: lung carcinoma cell lines; human breast solid tumor lines; prostate adenocarcinoma; pancreatic carcinoma cell lines; colon adenocarcinoma cell lines; liver cancer cell lines; human lymphoma cell lines; and multi-drug resistant human breast adenocarcinoma.
+In a 1976 plant screening program by the National Cancer Institute, Graviola leaves, and stem showed active toxicity against cancer cells.
+Thus far, specific acetogenins in graviola and/or extracts of Graviola have been reported to be selectively toxic in vitro to these types of tumour cells: lung carcinoma cell lines; human breast solid tumor lines; prostate adenocarcinoma; pancreatic carcinoma cell lines; colon adenocarcinoma cell lines; liver cancer cell lines; human lymphoma cell lines; and multi-drug resistant human breast adenocarcinoma.

 Researchers in Taiwan reported in 2003 that the main graviola acetogenin, annonacin, was highly toxic to ovarian, cervical, breast, bladder and skin cancer cell lines at very low dosages saying; “. . .
 Annonacin is a promising anti-cancer agent and worthy of further animal studies and, we would hope clinical trials.”